Working Holiday Conditions

 Visa Duration

-Your visa will have a "first entry date" - you will need to enter Australia prior to the first entry date.
+Your visa will have a "first entry date" - you will need to enter Australia no later than the date on the visa.
 The working holiday visa will then be valid for 12 months from the date you first enter Australia.
 You will need to either depart Australia or apply for further stay within 12 months of the first entry date.
 Note that time spent outside Australia will not extend the validity of the working holiday visa.

 It is now possible for working holiday makers who undertake seasonal work to extend their working holiday visa for another 12 months.

-All working holidays granted prior to 1 July 2006 are subject to condition 8108.
-This condition states that you cannot work for any one employer for longer than 3 months, without permission from DIMA.
-It makes no difference if you are working part-time or full-time - you must not stay longer than 3 months with the employer.
-The condition is applied quite strictly, and work in the same position doing the same job for more than 3 months would breach the condition, even if the legal entity providing employment is changed.
+All working holiday visas are subject to condition 8547.
+This condition states that you cannot work for any one employer for longer than 6 months, without permission from the Department of Immigration.
+It makes no difference if you are working part-time or full-time - you must not stay longer than 6 months with the employer.
+The condition is applied quite strictly, and work in the same position doing the same job for more than 6 months would breach the condition, even if the legal entity providing employment is changed.

-If you obtain a working holiday extension, you can go back to work for an employer for another 3 or 6 months, depending on whether you applied for your extension after 1 July 2006.
+If you obtain a working holiday extension, you can go back to work for an employer for another 6 months.

-It is possible to get permission from DIMA to work for an employer for more than the usual maximum period.
+It is possible to get permission from the Department of Immigration to work for an employer for more than the usual maximum period.
 This process is not straightforward and if you wish to get this approval, please contact us to obtain our assistance.